Ronnie McFall

 Ronald Joseph McFall MBE (born 3 October 1947) is a former football player and former manager of NIFL Premiership sides Glentoran and Portadown.
 He was most notably manager of hometown club Portadown for 29 years from December 1986 until his resignation in March 2016.
 At the time of his resignation he was the longest-serving manager in European club football, having held the record ever since Alex Ferguson stood down as Manchester United manager in 2013.
 He had two spells managing Glentoran, between 1979 and 1984 and 2018 and 2019.

 As a player, McFall represented Portadown (twice), Dundee United, Ards, Glentoran (becoming Irish League champion with the latter).
 Managing in Irish League football for over 30 years, McFall is amongst the most successful managers in the history of the Irish League having claimed five league titles, four Irish Cups and 20 other trophies during his time with Glentoran and Portadown.
 McFall was the first person to be rewarded the freedom of the Armagh, Banbridge and Craigavon area for his immense contribution to sport.
-He is also a five time Manager of the Year award winner, and the uncle of current Ballymena United defender Ross Redman.
+He is also a five-time Manager of the Year award winner, and the uncle of current Portadown defender Ross Redman.

 Playing career

 Club

 As a player Ronnie McFall played as a full-back.
 He made his debut for Portadown in August 1964 in a Mid-Ulster derby match against Glenavon in the Ulster Cup.
 The following season he was signed by Dundee United for £4,000, where he became a regular in the reserve side but failed to make an appearance for the first team.
 He was released in April 1967 and went on to play for Ards, Portadown again, and Glentoran.

 McFall played in the 1974–75 UEFA Cup for Portadown.
-He also played in four 1977–78 European Cup games for the Glens, two of which came against a Giovanni Trappatoni led Juventus.
+He also played in four 1977–78 European Cup games for the Glens, two of which came against a Giovanni Trapattoni led Juventus.